vanmars/currency-exchanger/README.md

 _There are no known bugs at this time._

-Items to Improve
+Items to Improve:
-* Error message should be more specific than 'undefined'
+* Need styling to handle small viewports: cards should stack and footer should not cover cards on scroll

 ## Support and Contact Details